austin-shinnick/development-portfolio/html_css_exercise/README.md

 # HTML & CSS Exercises

 This section contains small html/ css projects.
-The design were procured from free figma files available at the links supplied below
+The designs were procured from free figma files available at the links supplied below

 ## Project Figma Files